tomcam/vuepress.github.io/cheatsheet.md

 The site's global title, search capability for header levels 1-3, and mobile "hamburger" menu are added with `title` and `description` attributes of `config.js`.

-* Create the file `/.vuepress/config.js` with contents along these lines:
+* Create the file `/.vuepress/config.js` with contents along these lines.
+Windows users should replace forward slashes with backslashes in the preceding example directory.

 ```javascript
 module.exports = {